Acer palmatum ‘Bloodgood’

 Acer palmatums are tremendous garden plants, probably amongst the best loved of ornamental garden trees.

-Acer palmatum ‘Bloodgood’, a round-headed, deciduous tree or shrub growing to 5m x 5m, is undoubtedly one of the best.
-Here it is pictured in a border in early spring with Matteuccia srutheopteris (the shuttlecock fern) at RHS Rosemoor in Devon, England.
+Acer palmatum ‘Bloodgood’, a round-headed, deciduous tree or shrub growing to 8m high x 5m wide, is undoubtedly one of the best.
+Above, it is pictured in a border in early spring with a conifer with contrasting bright green foliage.

-It has deeply cut, 5 lobed, dark red to purple leaves about 5-20cm long which turn bright red in autumn.
+It has deeply cut, 5 lobed, dark red to purple leaves about 5-20cm (2 to 8 inches) long which turn bright red in autumn.
 Its tiny flowers are insignificant but it also has interesting red samara (winged) fruit.

 Where summers are hot, ‘Bloodgood’ prefers shade or partial shade as otherwise it may suffer leaf scorch.